santorsm/bus-mail/README.md

 # BusMall

  BusMall catalog placed on buses to be viewed during commute.
 They're a small startup and costs matter.
 As such, they want to feature only items most likely to sell.
-They've hired us to conduct market analysis by building app that displays potential products to individuals.
+They've hired us to conduct market analysis by building app that randomly displays potential products to individuals and arhives their selctions for review by the marketing team.

 [PR 2](https://github.com/santorsm/bus-mall/pull/2)
 [PR 5](https://github.com/santorsm/bus-mall/pull/5)